• Skip to primary navigation

 • Rye crackers are a must for scooping it up.
 I found them in the cracker aisle of my local grocery store.
 You can substitute toasted squares of rye bread if you can’t find them.

 The one key to this dish is to drain the sauerkraut.
-And drain it well!
+And drain it well—no one likes a watery dip!

 spatula pressing sauerkraut in a colander.

-Then, mix the drained sauerkraut, chopped corned beef, mayonnaise, Thousand Island dressing, and half the cheese in a large bowl.
+Along with the sauerkraut, we’ll mix chopped corned beef, mayonnaise, Thousand Island dressing, and half the cheese in a large bowl.
+Pour into a dish, and top with the remaining cheese.

 uncooked reuben dip in a casserole dish.